francescocufino/cufino_ws_h1_2/README.md

 <!-- GETTING STARTED -->
 ## Overview
 This repo contains the code for cufino workspace on unitree h1_2.
-This code requires that unitree_sdk2 is installed.
+In the folder h1_2_test, a modular sw has been implemented to use the functionalities of high level locomotion, arm motion and hand motion in one single very simple script whole_body_motion.cpp.

+## Dependencies
+unitree_sdk2, boost, spdlog are required.

 ## Compilation and execution